BBBase-EHeresy-PPPub/PPPub/docs/mesbg2024/forces_of_good/rohan.md

 - Leader (Rohan Royal Guard)
 - Sworn Protector (Theoden)

-**ACTIVE/PASSIVE RULES**
+- **Royal Standard of Rohan** `PASSIVE`

-- **Royal Standard of Rohan** `PASSIVE` - Banner with range 6", Gamling does not suffer the -1 penalty in the Duel roll.
+Banner with range 6", Gamling does not suffer the -1 penalty in the Duel roll.
 If a friendly Rohan Hero model within 6" spends a Might point, they may roll a D6.
 On a natural 6, the point of Might is free.

 </div>